MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 - **Enhanced chat** - Remote Help includes enhanced chat that maintains a continuous thread of all messages.
 This chat supports special characters and other languages including Chinese and Arabic.
 For more information on languages supported, see [Languages Supported](#languages-supported).

-## Prerequisites
+## Prerequisites for Remote Help on Windows

-- General prerequisites for Remote Help.
-See [Prerequisites for Remote Help](remote-help.md#prerequisites)
+For general prerequisites on Remote Help, go to [Prerequisites for Remote Help](remote-help.md#prerequisites)

 - Set up the Remote Help app for Windows.
 See [Install and update Remote Help](#install-and-update-remote-help)

+- The helper must be signed-in on an Intune enrolled device

 ### Network considerations